mace-cream/clusterhowto/README.md

 Matlab may not start as you want.
 ![](matlab_terminal.png)

-### Jupyter
+### Webpage
+Our lab homepage is located at [http://10.8.4.170](http://10.8.4.170).
+From there you can find the link to our lab's wiki, gitlab and jupyter etc.
-Visit [https://10.8.4.170:8000](https://10.8.4.170:8000) and login with your ssh username and password.
+For wiki and gitlab web service you need to register first.
+For jupyter web service, you login with your ssh username and password.

-You can program in Python language using anaconda3 or python2 kernel currently.
+You can program in Python language using anaconda3 or python2 kernel currently on jupyter.

 Currently the jupyter kernel is run on manage node and does not support GPU.